Lajos Kossuth: Early years

 Lajos Kossuth was born into an untitled lower noble (gentry) family in Monok, Kingdom of Hungary, a small town in the county of Zemplén in modern-day Borsod-Abaúj-Zemplén County of Northern Hungary.
 He was the eldest of five children in a Lutheran noble family of Slovak origin.
 His father, László Kossuth (1762–1839), belonged to the lower nobility, had a small estate and was a lawyer by profession.
-László had two brothers (Simon Kossuth and György Kossuth) and one sister, Zsuzsanna.
+László had two brothers (Simon Kossuth and György Kossuth) and one sister, Johanna.

 The family moved from Monok to Olaszliszka in 1803, and then to Sátoraljaújhely in 1808.
-Lajos had four younger sisters.
+Lajos had four younger sisters including Zsuzsanna.

 Lajos' mother, Karolina, raised her children as strict Lutherans.
 As a result of their mixed ancestry, and as was quite common during his era, her children spoke three languages – Hungarian, German and Slovak – even in their early childhood.

 Lajos studied at the Piarist college of Sátoraljaújhely and the Calvinist college of Sárospatak (for one year) and the University of Pest (now Budapest).
 At nineteen he entered his father's legal practice.
 Between 1824 and 1832 he practiced law in his native Zemplén County.
 His legal and political career advanced steadily, partly due to family connections, as his father, who was a lawyer for several higher aristocratic families, and thus involved his son in the administration, and his son soon took over some of his father's work.
 He first became a lawyer in the Lutheran parish of Sátoraljaújhely, in 1827 he became a judge, and later he became a prosecutor in Sátoraljaújhely.
 During this time, in addition to his office work, he made historical chronologies and translations.
 In the national census of 1828, in which taxpayers were counted in order to eliminate tax disparities, Kossuth assisted in the organization of the census of Zemplén county.
 He was popular locally, and having been appointed steward to the countess Szapáry, a widow with large estates, he became her voting representative in the county assembly and settled in Pest.
 He was subsequently dismissed on the grounds of some misunderstanding in regards to estate funds.